 Is Tableau better than Excel?

-Tableau significantly outperforms Excel for enterprise data visualization needs, offering interactive dashboards, real-time data connections, and handling of millions of rows without performance degradation.
+Tableau outperforms Excel for enterprise data visualization needs, offering interactive dashboards, real-time data connections, and handling of millions of rows without performance degradation.
 While Excel suits quick calculations and simple charts, Tableau provides advanced analytics capabilities including trend analysis, geographic mapping, and drill-down functionality.
 Tableau’s collaborative features enable team-wide sharing through Tableau Server or Cloud, whereas Excel files create version control challenges.
-However, Excel remains valuable for ad-hoc analysis and financial modeling where formula flexibility matters most.
+However, Excel remains useful for ad-hoc analysis and financial modeling where formula flexibility matters most.
 Many organizations use both tools strategically.
 Kanerika helps enterprises optimize their BI stack, including Tableau to Power BI migrations that reduce licensing costs.

 Which data visualization tool is easiest to learn?

 Microsoft Power BI ranks as the easiest data visualization tool to learn, especially for users already familiar with Excel and the Microsoft ecosystem.
-Its intuitive drag-and-drop interface, extensive template library, and tight integration with common business applications flatten the learning curve significantly.
+Its intuitive drag-and-drop interface, extensive template library, and tight integration with common business applications flatten the learning curve.
 Google Looker Studio offers another beginner-friendly option with straightforward dashboard creation.
 Tableau, while more powerful, requires additional training investment to master its advanced features.
 Most analysts become productive with Power BI within two to three weeks of focused learning.
 Kanerika offers Power BI training and enablement programs that accelerate your team’s visualization capabilities and reduce time-to-value.

 What is an example of a data visualization tool?